-The College of Letters and Science and the Sheldon B. Lubar School of Business offer and present jointly the Master of Science (MS) in Nonprofit Management and Leadership.
-The program is designed to provide students with the essential theoretical and practical knowledge and skills needed to be successful in managing and leading nonprofit sector organizations.
+The College of Letters & Science and the Lubar College of Business offer a Master of Science in Nonprofit Management and Leadership.
+The program is designed to provide students with the essential theoretical and practical knowledge and skills to manage and lead nonprofit sector organizations successfully.

 Applications are considered on a rolling admissions basis, although we suggest that a completed portfolio be submitted at least 6-8 weeks prior to the beginning of the starting semester.

 Applicants should keep in mind that applications for various University fellowships are typically due in January.
 If you are planning to apply for Financial Aid, all application materials must be submitted by March 1 of each year.